volcaninha/testing/README.md

 While using the DOI Citation Finder, there may occur some issues or errors.
 It could happen, that:
 - No DOI found in the PDF.
 Not every document contains a DOI.
 - Error retreiving citation from doi.org API.
 In this case, the API responds with some error code.
-- Since the app is looking for the first occurrence of the "doi"-pattern, it could happen, in theory, that it matches the word "doing" :bomb:.
-This results in a query with invalid argument.
-Not intended to implement extra checks for this.
+- Since the app is looking for the first occurrence of the "doi"-pattern, it could happen, in theory, that it matches the word "doing". :bomb: This results in a query with invalid argument.
+However, not intended to implement extra checks for this.

 In case of one of these issues, the DOI Citation Finder will give you a short note in the text window.